mattmorten/clojure-tutorial/README.md

   [3 5 6 7])
 => true
 ```
-Clojure datastructures are immutable.
-We are given functions to "modify" the contents of existing sequences, but in
+Clojure datas tructures are immutable.
+We use functions to "modify" the contents of existing sequences, but in
 fact a brand new sequence is created with the changes applied:

 ```clojure